-Article 14 Eligible costs
+Article 15 Eligible costs

-- 1 Bridge Discovery grants may be used to cover the following costs: - a.
-The salaries of scientific and technical staff designated for the research project within the salary scales prescribed by Bridge (Article 16); - b.
+- 1 BRIDGE Discovery grants may be used to cover the following costs: - a.
+The salaries of scientific and technical staff designated for the research project within the salary scales prescribed by BRIDGE (Article 17); - b.
 Research costs that are directly related to the research work, namely material of enduring value, expendable items, field expenses, travel costs or third-party charges; - c.
-Direct costs incurred through the use of research infrastructure linked to the research work; - d.
+Direct costs incurred through the use of research infrastructure linked to the research work;

+- d.
 Costs and fees of scientific open access e-publications produced within the scope of the funded research; - e.
-Additional costs may be covered if required for the success of the project. - 2 The maximum amount of eligible costs must not exceed CHF 850,000 for four years for a single applicant or CHF 2.55 million for four years for small consortia (maximum of 3 applicants).
+Additional costs may be covered if required for the success of the project. - 2 The maximum amount of eligible costs must not exceed CHF 850,000 for 4 years per applicant.
+For projects shorter than 4 years, the maximum amount is reduced proportionally.
 The efficient use of a realistic budget is an essential criterion in the evaluation of the project. - 3 The costs must be applied for and quantified in the proposal. - 4 The grant is awarded as a lump sum.
-Reallocations within funding categories are possible. - 5 The funding of larger infrastructure (> CHF 100,000) is possible under the condition that the host institution covers at least 50% of the costs. - 6 Preclinical studies may be funded up to a maximum amount of CHF 100,000. - 7 Market research or Intellectual Property (IP) strategy by independent advisors cannot be funded. - 8 The salaries of the applicants cannot be covered with the Bridge Discovery grant.
-Applicants fulfilling special conditions may however obtain support from the CTI (Article 15).
+Reallocations within cost categories are possible. - 5 The funding of larger infrastructure (> CHF 100,000) is possible under the condition that the host institution covers at least 50% of the costs.
+For smaller infrastructures (< CHF 100,000), the institution must cover at least 50% of any amount exceeding CHF 50,000. - 6 Preclinical studies may be funded up to a maximum amount of CHF 100,000. - 7 Market research or Intellectual Property (IP) strategy by independent advisors cannot be funded. - 8 The salaries of the applicants cannot be charged to the BRIDGE Discovery grant.
+Applicants fulfilling special conditions may however obtain support from Innosuisse (Article 16).

-Article 15 Salary complement for applicants fulfilling special conditions
+Article 16 Salary complement for applicants fulfilling special conditions

-- 1 Applicants who fulfill the two following conditions may apply for a complement of their own salary granted by the CTI: - a) They are employed on a part-time or full-time basis at a university of applied sciences or the Centre Suisse d'Electronique et de Microtechnique (CSEM); - b) The employing research institution is largely dependent on third party funding to support research activities of its staff. - 2 The amount of the salary complement must be applied for in a separate form and quantified on the basis of the actual contribution to the project.
-Instructions and forms are available on the Bridge website.
-5 Regulations in force at the CTI apply for the calculation of the CTI contribution.
+- 1 Applicants who fulfill the two following conditions may apply for a complement of their own salary granted by Innosuisse: - a) They are employed on a part-time or full-time basis at a university of applied sciences or the Centre Suisse d'Electronique et de Microtechnique (CSEM); - b) The employing research institution is largely dependent on third party funding to support research activities of its staff. - 2 The amount of the salary complement must be applied for in a separate form and quantified on the basis of the actual contribution to the project.
+Instructions and forms are available on the BRIDGE website.6 Regulations in force at Innosuisse apply for the calculation of the Innosuisse contribution.

-Article 16 Salary scales
+Article 17 Salary scales

 - 1 Institutions may apply their normal salary scales to the envisaged project staff, such as scientific staff or technicians.
-The maximum salary for postdoctoral students (incl. social security contributions by the employer) is set at CHF 130,000.6 - 2 Doctoral students are remunerated according to the minimum annual gross salaries of the SNSF.
-They must devote at least 60% of an FTE to their doctoral thesis. - 3 The requested percentages of employment for project staff must correspond to the actual planned time requirement for the project.
+The maximum salary for postdoctoral students (incl. social security contributions by the employer)7 is set at CHF 130,000. - 2 Doctoral students are remunerated according to the salary scales of the SNSF.8 They must devote at least 60% of an FTE to their doctoral thesis. - 3 The requested work-time percentage for project staff must correspond to the actual planned time requirement for the project.